k9w/my-age-on-mars/README.md

 ## Setup/Installation Requirements

-* _Fork the project to your own Github if you plan to make changes._
+* _Fork the project to your own Github repository if you plan to make changes._
-* _Clone the project and cd into it._
+* _Clone the project from your repo to your machine or preferred location and cd into its folder._
 * _Install webpack and other packages listed above and in package.json with 'npm install'._
+* By default, the packages are installed locally to the project folder.
+That way, if you decide to not continue with the project, you can cleanly remove it and all its dependencies by just deleting the project folder.
-* _Build and bundle the project from src/ folder into dist/ folder with 'npm run build' or 'npm run start'._
+* _Build and bundle the project from the src/ folder into the dist/ folder with 'npm run build' or 'npm run start'._
 * _Run the pre-defined tests with 'npm run test'._
 * _Observe what the application does._
 * _To add to and improve the project with Test-Driven Development rules, add your ideas to brainstorming.txt.
-Then modify or add to the tests first, then write new code._
+Then modify or add to the tests first, then write new code and see if the tests pass._
-* _I welcome issues, and pull requests especially.
-I hope you enjoy it._
+* _If you like this project, please contribute issues and especially pull requests to improve it._

 ## Known Bugs